hyperledger/fabric/docs/source/identity/identity.md

 It's because CAs are so important that Fabric provides a built-in CA component to allow you to create CAs in the blockchain networks you form.
-This component -- known as **fabric-ca** is private root CA provider capable of managing digital identities of Fabric participants that have the form of X.509 certificates.
+This component -- known as **fabric-ca** is a private root CA provider capable of managing digital identities of Fabric participants that have the form of X.509 certificates.
 Because Fabric-CA is a custom CA targetting the Root CA needs of Fabric, it is inherently not capable of providing SSL certificates for general/automatic use